-3 Mathematics curriculum planning
+3. Mathematics curriculum planning

-- 3.1 Mathematics is a core subject in the National Curriculum, and we use White Rose as the basis for implementing the statutory requirements of the programme of study for mathematics. - 3.2We carry out the curriculum planning in mathematics in three phases (long-term, medium-term and short-term).
-The long term plan is based on National Curriculum Programmes of study, while our yearly teaching programme identifies the key objectives in mathematics that we teach in each year.
-Where possible, maths will be taught, highlighting the purpose for learning and within real life contexts, although the vast majority will be taught in discrete mathematics lessons. - 3.3 Our medium-term mathematics plans, (adopted from White Rose) give details of the main teaching objectives for each term, and define what we teach.
+3.1 Mathematics is a core subject in the National Curriculum, and we use Target Maths as the basis for implementing the statutory requirements of the programme of study for mathematics.

+3.2 We carry out the curriculum planning in mathematics in three phases (long-term, medium-term and short-term).
+The long term plan is based on the National Curriculum Programmes of study, while our yearly teaching programme identifies the key objectives in mathematics that we teach in each year.
+Where possible, maths will be taught, highlighting the purpose for learning and within real life contexts, although the vast majority will be taught in discrete mathematics lessons.

+3.3 Our medium-term mathematics plans, (adopted from Target Maths) give details of the main teaching objectives for each term, and define what we teach.
 They ensure an appropriate balance and distribution of work across each term.
-These plans are stored in digital format and are available for monitoring purposes. - 3.4 It is the class teacher who completes the weekly plans for the teaching of mathematics.
-These weekly plans list the specific learning objectives for each lesson and give details of how the lessons are to be taught. - 3.5 We teach mathematics in our reception class.
+These plans are stored in digital format and are available for monitoring purposes.

+3.4 Lessons are shared across the federation and then adapted by the class teacher to meet the needs of the children in that class.
+These weekly plans list the specific learning objectives for each lesson and give details of how the lessons are to be taught.

+3.5 We teach mathematics in our reception class.
 As the class is part of the Foundation Stage of the National Curriculum, we relate the mathematical aspects of the children's work to the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
 We give all the children ample opportunity to develop their understanding of number, measurement, pattern, shape and space through varied activities that allow them to enjoy, explore, practise and talk confidently about mathematics.